sophxine/Neural-cellular-automata-seeds/README.md

 1. Left mouse button: draw
 2. Right mouse button: erase
 3. Space: pause/unpause
-4. s: saves the model with the name model_weights, or saves the generator and discriminator weights
+4. s: saves the model with the name model_weights, or saves the generator and discriminator model weights
 5. Tab: simulate a new soups
 6. c: clear grid
 7. 1: increase threshold - less black cells (I'm not sure whether it's more intuitive to swap 1 and q or not)